balajeetm/json-mystique/documentation/JsonMystique-Usage-Guide.md

 `@Autowired`
 `private JsonMystique jsonMystique;`

-If you are usinng JsonMystqiue natively, do the below:
+If you are using JsonMystique natively, do the below:
 ```java
 private JsonMystique = JsonMystique.getInstance();
 ```